Find out the role of a website business analyst in the development process

 A business analyst builds an open and trusting relationship with a client, clarifies any questions, discusses new ideas, and so on.
 In our practice, clients can directly communicate with any member of the project team, not limited to only the manager or BA.
 But under different circumstances and approaches to work, the role of BA in communication is very important.

 Once the website or application has been developed and released to production, a business analyst assesses the level of achievement of business goals, collects feedback from stakeholders, and, if necessary, draws up a roadmap for future improvements (a business analyst in enhancing a website or app applies many different techniques).
+These are main business analyst responsibilities in website enhancement or application maintaining.

 One of the main and most obvious benefits is efficiency gains.
 Most of the pre-project work a business analyst does will mitigate many of the risks associated with the development process.
 A detailed analysis at the start allows for not only determining what the product should be, but also how to optimize resources, think over possible difficulties, and fill gaps in requirements.